Ybor City: Transportation

-For the most part, Ybor City still uses the gridded street system laid out by Gavino Guiterrez in 1885.
+For the most part, Ybor City still uses the gridded street system laid out by Gavino Gutierrez in 1885.
 Many roadways are now paved with modern materials, though a few brick streets remain.

 Because 21st and 22nd Streets, which cut north–south through the area, were once the main traffic routes between Interstate 4 and the Port of Tampa Bay, there was a large volume of semi-trailer truck traffic funneling through the historic district for many years.
 This caused damage to narrow city roads, was a danger to pedestrians, and sometimes resulted in trucks colliding with historic buildings.
 In 2014, the elevated I-4/Selmon Expressway Connector was built to siphon heavy truck traffic away from the historic district.

 The TECO Line Streetcar, which links Ybor City, the Channelside District and Downtown Tampa, began operating in October 2002.
 The Hillsborough Area Regional Transit Authority (HARTline) operates the streetcars as well as the bus system.
 Small startups have also begun utilizing NEVs to shuttle passengers between Tampa's core neighborhoods including Ybor.